-BARRIER: Spectrum allocation rules for electronic communications networks 1.
+BARRIER: Spectrum allocation rules for electronic communications networks - 1.
 Barrier description a.
-Please describe, as concretely as possible, the cross-border issue hampering operations.
-Lack of harmonisation on the rules relating to spectrum allocation at national level.
-While the European Electronic Communication treatment of market entrants and discrimination against existing players.
-In addition, with advances in both mobile and satellite network technology, there will be an increasing overlap in the markets they serve - and yet the radical differences in approaches to spectrum access and charging are likely to introduce discrimination and disadvantage the provision of mobile services.
-Also, European Member States do not all adhere to global (ICNIRP) standards in EMF, resulting in unjustified different limits placed on radio emissions at base stations, impacting network costs.
-Describe negative Impacts include: the impact on your company and - no possibility to launch new services (such as 5G for enterprise) potentially your sector or the at same time across all Member States economy.
-Please provide facts - additional licensing costs, reducing investment capital and operating profits (Vodafone has spent more €7bn spent on & figures. licences for 5G over the last 6 years, and recurring spectrum fees cost an additional c.€0.26bn annually - some auctions result in spectrum scarcity (e.g., Italy, Germany) and sub-scale networks for 5G satellite business case a.
-Country or countries where barrier occurs (feel free to refer to external sources where the Member States are mentioned).
+Please describe, as concretely as possible, the cross-border issue hampering operations. at national level.
+While the European Electronic Communication

+Europe would benefit from this approach being adopted consistently across all Member States.
+Furthermore, some regulators use licence award rules to introduce market-sharing measures, outside the required market dominance test, which can result in unmerited favourable treatment of market entrants and discrimination against existing In addition, with advances in both mobile and satellite network technology, there will be an increasing overlap in the markets they serve - and yet the radical differences in approaches to spectrum access and charging are likely to introduce discrimination and disadvantage the provision of mobile services.
+Also, European Member States do not all adhere to global (ICNIRP) standards in EMF, resulting in unjustified different limits placed on radio emissions at base stations, impacting network costs. b.
+Describe the negative Impacts include: impact on your company and - no possibility to launch new services (such as 5G for enterprise) potentially your sector or the at same time across all Member States economy.
+Please provide facts - additional licensing costs, reducing investment capital and & figures. operating profits (Vodafone has spent more €7bn spent on licences for 5G over the last 6 years, and recurring spectrum fees cost an additional c.€0.26bn annually - some auctions result in spectrum scarcity (e.g., Italy, Germany) and sub-scale networks for 5G - lack of future licensing certainty creates investment risk and discourages in-life upgrades and innovation - increased costs to deploy mobile infrastructure compliant with exceptional and overly stringent national EMF rules - discrimination in the spectrum input costs for mobile versus satellite business case c.
+Any extra evidence (e.g. links to publications or background materials, from your organisation or external sources).
+2. Barrier categorisation Licensing issues are found in all Member States: a.
+Country or countries where barrier occurs (feel free to refer The Netherlands has still not awarded 3.5GHz spectrum for to external sources where the 5G Member States are Reserve prices were set high in Italy, by copying other mentioned). markets, rather than allowing market-based price discovery Spectrum scarcity and poor auction rules led to outlier auction prices in Italy and Germany, as well as several other markets Auctions were designed to favour new entrants in Portugal and Czechia (and previously the Netherlands), resulting in subscale market players Licences in some markets need to be renewed via auction, where some Member States are providing for early administrative licence extensions (e.g., Germany 800MHz, Spain 30/40 years potentially for all licences, France, Portugal)